When you start on Raspberry Pi, even simple actions like shutting down your device might be an issue, especially when using it remotely.

 Unfortunately, there is no way to power the Raspberry Pi back on remotely after this.
 So, the only thing you need to do is to unplug the power supply and plug it back in.

-If there is a power button on your case, using it twice should work.
+If there is a power button on your case (like on the Argon ONE I tested here), using it twice should work.

 Reminder: Remember that all the members of my community get access to this website without ads, exclusive courses and much more.
 You can become part of this community for as little as $5 per month & get all the benefits immediately.

 How to reboot the Raspberry Pi via SSH?

 To restart the Raspberry Pi via SSH, type the command “sudo reboot” in the terminal.
 It will properly stop all services and turn the Raspberry Pi off, but it will restart it automatically after that.